The 6 Best Stock Picking Services

 The team uses software to filter stocks based on analyst ratings, social media sentiment, and institutional trading data.

-After narrowing the list using these filters, they perform fundamental and technical analysis and provide their readers with only their favorite investments.
+After narrowing the list using these filters, the team performs a combination of fundamental and technical analysis and provides their readers with only their favorite investment ideas.

-This approach lends itself to a long-term “swing” trading investing style, in which most picks are held between 3–24 months.
+Their approach resembles a long-term swing trading style, in which most picks are held for between 3–24 months.

 Another small difference is that Ticker Nerd produces one report each month with two stock picks, as opposed to most other services on this list which produce two reports with one stock pick per issue.